-Whilst your trekkers work very hard to enable you to see the mountain gorillas and 99.9% of clients do see them, a sighting is never guaranteed.
+Whilst your trekkers work very hard to enable you to see the mountain gorillas and 99.9% of clients do see the gorillas, a sighting is never guaranteed.

 Do be aware the gorillas are located in an area that is subject to some ongoing political unrest.
 The Rwandan and Ugandan Armies work very hard to maintain security in the region.
 Gorilla tourism is an important contributor to the Ugandan and Rwandan economy.
-There is a significant army presence on all borders and much visible security at all Parks and the campsites.
-Plain-clothes and uniformed security personnel patrol local roads and in the local communities.
-Do be aware also that armed guards trek with visitors to the gorillas.
-We are confident that everything possible is being done to ensure security in the area.
+There is a significant army presence on all borders and much evident security at all Parks and the campsites.
+Plain clothes and uniformed security patrol local roads and in the local communities.
+Do be aware also armed guards trek with visitors to the gorillas.
+We are confident that all possible is being done to ensure security in the area.
 Our top priority must be the safety and security of our passengers and crew.
-Security in this region will be of ongoing concern for a while and can never be completely guaranteed as the park is on the border with Democratic Republic of Congo.
-Do be aware also that if we do perceive any increased security risk in the region we will immediately re-route your safari.
+Security in this region will be of ongoing concern for a while and could never be completely guaranteed as the park is on the border with Democratic Republic of Congo.
+Do be aware also that if we did perceive there was any increased security risk in the region we would immediately reroute your safari.